-The Public Health program is an onsite program.
-The public health program is the foundational academic program of the College.
+The Public Health program offers both an onsite and an online delivery option.
 The comprehensive public health curriculum trains students to be practitioners in community, government, research, non-profit, and clinical settings.
-The program is committed to multi-disciplinary experiential education, research, practice, and service.
+The program is committed to multidisciplinary experiential education, research, practice, and service.

 The Jefferson College of Population Health (JCPH) offers a Master of Public Health (MPH) degree, which is nationally accredited through the Council on Education for Public Health (CEPH).
 Students develop competencies in several key public health areas: health behavior and social sciences, biostatistics, environmental health, epidemiology, policy and advocacy, program planning, implementation and evaluation, and others.
 The interdisciplinary curriculum stresses leadership skills, systems thinking, health communication, global health, and cultural humility and competency.
-JCPH also offers a Graduate Certificate in Public Health, which provides students with the foundational knowledge and skills for public health practice